BSL Program Banner

 Eligibility

-This program is limited to current Albert Einstein College of Medicine postdoctoral fellows, clinical fellows, staff scientists, and advanced graduate students.
+This program is limited to current Albert Einstein College of Medicine postdoctoral fellows, and advanced graduate students.
 The program is not open to external applicants.
 There is no fee associated with participating in this program.

 Program Structure and Requirements